dedan/pcourse/lectures/lec1.md

 * the *arrow-up* key goes back in the terminal and ipython history so you don't have to type in all the things again, if you want to modify a command.
+* `ipython` has a very useful feature.
+If you write the name of a function followed by a `?` it will print the documentation of this function.
+So for example if you don't remember what the `raw_string` function did exactly then go to you `ipython` window and type `raw_string?`.
+* if you maybe wrote a program that does not end (for example with an infinite while loop like `while 1 == 1:`) you can always *kill* your programs by pressing `Ctrl` and `c` at the same time.
+* if you are not sure about statements you want to use for a if condition you can always chat what the evaluate to in ipython.
+Try it.
+  `age = 13`, `age < 20` `--> True`

 Homework